czastack/B1CSharpLoader/README.en.md

 [中文](README.md)

-## About this
+## About

 BlackMythWukong use USharp as script engine, many logic implements in charp (see GameDll).
 This mod loader allow you to load mods written in C#.
-These mods can call csharp api from b1-managed and Unreal Engine.
+C# mods can call csharp api from b1-managed and Unreal Engine.

 ## How to use

 install path
 ```
-b1/
+b1/Binaries/Win64/
   CSharpLoader/
     Data/
     Mods/